sarumanplaysguitar/panoptes-dash/README.md

 ├── 📂 public
 │   └── (Static assets like images, fonts, or external JS/CSS files) │
+├── 📂 server
+│   └──  📄 index.js (The main Express server file.)
+│
-├── 📄 index.js (The main Express server file.
-TODO: move into /server/) ├── 📄 package.json (Lists dependencies; contains the start command that points to /server/index.js which GCP will look for.)
+├── 📄 package.json (Lists dependencies; contains the start command that points to /server/index.js which GCP will look for.)
 │
 └── ...